Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 ![waterspeed-session](img/waterspeed-session.jpg)

-In addition, it would be beneficial to show the following stats:
+In addition to the number of jibes and % missed, it would be useful to see the following stats:

-- Best Entry Speed
-- Best Exit Speed
+- Best Jibe Speed - already available and uses the average speed of the jibe
 - Best Min Speed
 - Best Retained Speed (%)
-- Best Score
+- Best Jibe Score

 The concept of the best 5 gybes is also appealing to people in the Waterspeed group chat.

-- 5 x Average Speed
+- 5 x Jibe Speed
 - 5 x Min Speed
 - 5 x Retained Speed (%)
-- 5 x Score
+- 5 x Jibe Score

 These four metrics (based on the 5 best results) can be used to rank sessions, based on different aspects of jibing.

-The average jibe / tack speed for an entire session isn't particularly useful for windsurfing, perhaps not for winging either?
+The current metric Average Jibe Speed isn't particularly useful for windsurfing, perhaps not for winging either?

-The "best 5" metrics could perhaps supersede "Average Jibe Speed".
+The "best 5" metrics could supersede the "Average Jibe Speed", far less sensitive to patchy / inconsistent winds.